hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 **Don't** sow milk jugs too densely.
 I had a lot of success with milk jugs, but in some cases, I really sowed too densely and wasn't diligent about thinning, and that meant by the fall when I needed to plant what I'd sown, I was left with a lot of tiny seedlings that could have been more established had I thinned them earlier.

 **Do** create a bloom calendar.
 I got the idea from [this blog post](https://meristemhorticulture.com/planted/bloom-calendar), and it was pretty easy to implement in Google Sheets.
 This will make future garden planning easier as I can really see exactly what blooms when and chart combinations.
-Plus, it's fun to see just how many flowering plants I grow in yard.
+Plus, it's fun to see just how many flowering plants I grow in my yard.

 <div class="text-center inline-image-container content-container-expanded">
   <img src="./bloom-calendar-2025.jpg" alt="" class="img-responsive img-center"></img>
   <div class="caption-container">
     <div class="inline-image-caption">A chart of almost all the flowers in my garden in 2025.
-Easy to make in Google Sheets if you get into the habit of recording blooms when you see them and noting roughly how long they last.</div>
+Easy to make in Google Sheets if you get into the habit of recording blooms when you see them and noting roughly how long they last.
+Each cell represents about 10 days.</div>
   </div>
 </div>